 2.2.2.
 The three different test cases and their associated tallies

-The optional 2D storage cask slice denoted “Case S1” in Table [BenchEx] should use the compositions from axial zone 10, representing the fuel and cask slightly above the mid-plane.
+The optional 2D storage cask slice denoted “Case S1” in Table 1 should use the compositions from axial zone 10, representing the fuel and cask slightly above the mid-plane.
 The entire radial extent of the cask is included in the model.
-A radial view of this model appears Figure [S1], together with the labeling of the associated tallies: fluxes are calculated over the 8448 fuel volumes (1 axial zone, and 32 assemblies made of 264 pin-cells each).
+A radial view of this model appears Figure 1, together with the labeling of the associated tallies: fluxes are calculated over the 8448 fuel volumes (1 axial zone, and 32 assemblies made of 264 pin-cells each).

-The 3D infinite lattice of fuel storage cells denoted “Case S2” in Table [BenchEx] uses a single fuel assembly in a storage cell.
+The 3D infinite lattice of fuel storage cells denoted “Case S2” in Table 1 uses a single fuel assembly in a storage cell.
 The axial extent of the model includes only the active fuel, storage basket, and neutron absorber panels.
 The top and bottom surfaces of the model have leakage boundary conditions applied and the radial boundaries are reflective so that the model represents an infinite radial array of a single fuel storage cell.
-A radial view of this model appears Figure [S2], together with the labeling of the associated tallies: fluxes are calculated over the 4752 fuel volumes (264 pin-cells dived in 18 axial zones).
+A radial view of this model appears Figure 2, together with the labeling of the associated tallies: fluxes are calculated over the 4752 fuel volumes (264 pin-cells dived in 18 axial zones).
 Of particular interest will be rods (1,0) and (8,8) indicated on this Figure.
 These two rods (respectively called rod 1 and rod 2) will be the ones used for comparison.

-The optional 3D cask model denoted “Case S3” in Table [BenchEx] uses the full radial and axial description of the cask model.
+The optional 3D cask model denoted “Case S3” in Table 1 uses the full radial and axial description of the cask model.
 Leakage boundary conditions are applied to all boundaries of the model so that it models a single, isolated cask.
-A radial view of this model appears Figure [S3], together with the labeling of the associated tallies: fluxes are calculated over the 152064 fuel volumes (264 pin-cells per assembly dived in 18 axial zones, and 32 assemblies).
+A radial view of this model appears Figure 3, together with the labeling of the associated tallies: fluxes are calculated over the 152064 fuel volumes (264 pin-cells per assembly dived in 18 axial zones, and 32 assemblies).

-Figure [S1:] Radial view of the 2D storage cask (S1) model showing assembly tally locations and labels
+Figure 1: Radial view of the 2D storage cask (S1) model showing assembly tally locations and labels